-The Véloroute Voyageur Cycling Route is Ontario’s next major cycling tourism experience spanning 380-km across Northeastern Ontario from the Ottawa Valley to Sudbury East.
+The Véloroute Voyageur Cycling Route is Ontario’s next major cycling tourism experience spanning over 630-km from Sudbury to the National Capital Region.
 Following the path of the Voyageurs over 400 years ago along three heritage waterways and 200-km of the Trans Canada Trail, the Route celebrates a national significance experienced at a human-powered pace.
 With a strong Francophone culture within many of the communities along the Route and direct connections to Quebec’s La Route Verte, the Véloroute Voyageur has the potential to serve as a major attraction to a diversity of market segments.Full album here

-The vision is that the Voyageur Cycling Route will become part of the foundational provincial cycling network with direct connections to the Waterfront Trail’s Lake Huron North Channel Cycling Route, the Georgian Bay Cycling Route, and the National Capital Region.
+The vision is that the Voyageur Cycling Route will become part of the foundational provincial cycling network with direct connections to the Great Lakes Waterfront Trail, the Georgian Bay Cycling Route, and the National Capital Region.

 The Véloroute Voyageur supports the goal of the Province to establish Ontario as a premier cycle tourism destination while creating healthy, active and prosperous communities.
 Development of the Route encourages regional cooperation to expand and diversify provincial tourism offerings and increase tourism visitation.
 The Route will enrich the quality of life in Northeastern Ontario communities through environmentally sustainable economic opportunities while promoting awareness and behavioural shifts, improving cycling infrastructure and making highways and streets safer.

-In 2015, the Voyageur Cycling Route Feasibility Study and Implementation Plan identified the benefits to local communities such as increased tourism, infrastructure investment, improved recreational opportunities and greater community connectivity.
-The report confirmed the preferred route alignment and estimated the level of funding required to implement the route.
+In 2015, the Voyageur Cycling Route Feasibility Study and Implementation Plan was completed for the 380km northeast arm of the route.
+The study identified the benefits to local communities such as increased tourism, infrastructure investment, improved recreational opportunities and greater community connectivity.
+The report confirmed the preferred route alignment and estimated the level of funding required to implement the route across northeastern Ontario.

 Marketing and Awareness